 Among these kinds of attributes, there is one that becomes controversial even on the stage of classification, these are body modifications, particularly tattoos.
 If, for example, we can easily define facial features as natural and difficult-to-change attributes, and clothes as acquired and that can be easily changed, tattoos hover somewhere in the middle.
 Being an acquired thing and at the same time quite durable, a tattoo is starting to pose questions with its only existence, what serves as a reason for people who are getting tattoos?
 Is this body modification a direct instruction of fashion, or rather a personalized ritual of initiation?
 Is it a communicational channel or a status sign system?

 Of course, the answer could lie in the combination of functions listed above and many others as well, however main ambiguity of the phenomenon can be derived here – the indirect nature of its communicational function that still serves as an important characteristic and attribute of the individual as perceived by others on one hand, and personalized nature of tattoos as a sign that has a deeply intimate value on another.
-One might object, that with the tattoo industry we have today it becomes truly difficult to speak about intimate value and sacredness of a tattoo.
-Indeed, as in any other form of art, in tattoing there can be observed trends and fashions, style changes and rise-and-falls of certain motives‘ popularity.
+One might object, that with the tattoo industry, we have today it becomes truly difficult to speak about the intimate value and sacredness of a tattoo.
+Indeed, as in any other form of art, in tattooing, there can be observed trends and fashions, style changes, and rise-and-falls of certain motives‘ popularity.

 question it poses – what makes a tattoo a homemade one?
 This question, in turn, should be seen

-cultural background and attitudes, totems and taboos, defining features and excluded practices.
+cultural background and attitudes, totems and taboos, defining features, and excluded practices.